top of page

 Spiritual aspects?

-We'll have a daily devotional / prayer time and the focus of the camp will be illuminating God's creation.
+We'll have devotional time and the focus of the camp will be illuminating God's creation.

 Credit for your student's transcript?